sichenz/TTB-Alcohol-Label-Verification-App/README.md

 ### Verification Process

-**Design Pattern:** My app's core verification logic resides in `perform_verification()`, a "pure" function completely decoupled from Flask's web layer.
+**Design Pattern:** My app's core verification logic is found in `perform_verification()`, a "pure" function completely decoupled from Flask's web layer.
 This function takes in the form data and OCR text as inputs and returns a results dictionary.

 **Benefits:**
 - **100% testable** - Can be imported directly into pytest without HTTP mocking (As you'll see in `test_app.py` (explained more in the Testing section), we can import this function directly into `pytest` and test all scenarios to make sure our verification process is correct without ever needing to simulate a web request.)